Treating Progressive Keratoconus

 Glaukos’ acquisition of Avedro combines two complementary, hybrid pharmaceutical and device ophthalmic organizations and establishes the cornerstone for Glaukos’ new corneal health franchise.

-Avedro’s platform uses its proprietary, bio-activated, single-use Photrexa® drug formulations to strengthen corneal tissue and halt progression of keratoconus, a degenerative corneal ectatic disease that affects approximately 1.1 million eyes in the United States.
+Avedro’s platform uses its proprietary, bio-activated, single-use Photrexa®Viscous (riboflavin 5’-phosphate in 20% dextran ophthalmic solution) and Photrexa® (riboflavin 5’-phosphate ophthalmic solution) drug formulations to strengthen corneal tissue and slow or halt progression of keratoconus, a degenerative corneal ectatic disease that affects approximately 1 in 2,000 people in the United States.
 Typically diagnosed in a patient’s teenage years, keratoconus is characterized by progressive thinning and weakening of the cornea, resulting in vision loss.
 Approximately 90% of cases are bilateral and as many as 20% of patients ultimately require a corneal transplant.
-Conventional treatments address symptoms but the Avedro platform is the first and only FDA-approved therapy that has been shown to stop disease progression.
+Conventional treatments address symptoms but the Avedro platform is the first and only FDA-approved therapy that has been shown to slow or halt disease progression.

 Avedro has also developed a pipeline of novel single application bio-activated topical ophthalmic pharmaceuticals that are designed to treat common refractive conditions, including presbyopia, low myopia and post-cataract refractive error.